 Director of Group Accounts

 Karen Bellas was born and raised in Columbus, OH.
 She graduated from Miami University with a BA in International Studies.
 Her love for travel took her to Turkey where she met her husband while studying Turkish.
 After marriage they returned to Turkey.
 They led a team for seven years for an NGO (non-governmental organization) doing relief work with the Kurds after the first Gulf War.
 After a brief time in the U.S., they went to Bulgaria in 1998 where they did micro-enterprise development among the Millet (Turkish-speaking gypsies).
 In 2003, they returned to Turkey engaging in community outreach among the Kurds of Istanbul.
-Karen’s two children have now graduated from high school.
-One is in college and one has recently graduated from college.
+Karen’s two children are now married and she has 2 grandchildren with more to come.

 Talking with Karen